openpracticelibrary/openpracticelibrary/src/pages/practice/risk-radar-monitoring-and-controlling-risks.md

   - desra
 mobiusTag: delivery
 icon: /images/istockphoto-1330287885-612x612.jpg
-whatIs: The practice ensures the team continues to update their risk log, analysis, and strategies as the project progresses and the environment changes.
+whatIs: This practice ensures the team continues to update their risk log, analysis, and strategies as the project progresses and the environment changes.
 whyDo: Complacency is a top killer for projects.
 If a team becomes complacent